Sifu Paul Ramos and National Push Hands Champion Daniel Nightingale

 Training may take place in a group or on a private instructional basis.

-In addition to instructional classes offered to students; For over 25 years, we have joyfully hosted the free Community Open Push Hands Workout.
+Additionally, for more than 25 years, we have joyfully hosted the free Community Open Push Hands Workout.
 It is open to beginners and anyone of any style or experience level.
 We simply attempt to share our Push Hands skills and success with whomever has an interest and a relaxed and giving attitude.
 Please see the Class Schedule for more details!